romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 Note that in the `user.repo.ts` the `selectDto` has two arguments: first is a user query, and second is `currentUserId`.

-First argument is injected automatically, so in controller we are only passing the rest of arguments.
+The first argument is injected automatically, so in the controller, we are only passing the rest of the arguments.
-Editor can be confused by this and print warning, but TypeScript understands it well, if you put a string instead of `currentUserId` TS will show error.
+An editor can be confused by this and print a warning, but TypeScript understands it well, if you put a string instead of `currentUserId` TS will show an error.

 Later we will load the same article fields in other endpoints, and it makes sense for both readability and re-usability to move articles\` select into `articleRepo.selectDto`: